microsoftgraph/msgraph-cds-workrides-sample/mobileapp/README.md

 ```

 #### Multiple authentication calls

-The ADAL SDK allow the reuse of the authentication token for new authorization requests based on a **AuthenticationContext.TokenCache**.
+The ADAL SDK allows the reuse of the authentication token for new authorization requests based on **AuthenticationContext.TokenCache**.
 In the WorkRides app, the same authentication token is used to provide access to the **Graph API** and to the **CDS API**.

 ```csharp
 private Task<AuthenticationResult> AccessToken()